Fairness-aware Vision Transformer via Debiased Self-Attention: Preliminaries

-Many different notions of fairness have been proposed in the literature \cite{dwork2012fairness,hardt2016equality}.
-In this work, we mainly focus on the two most widely used definitions: demographic parity \cite{dwork2012fairness} and equalized odds \cite{hardt2016equality} as the metrics to assess group fairness of the model.
-Demographic Parity (DP) measures whether the true positive rates across all groups (defined by a sensitive label $s$, e.g., gender) are equal, particularly between the vulnerable minority group ($s=0$) and others ($s=1$), formally: $DP = TPR_{s=1} - TPR_{s=0}$.
-Equalized Odds (EO) is used to understand the disparities in both the true positive rates and the false positive rates in the vulnerable group compared to others: $EO = \frac{1}{2}[TPR_{s=1} - TPR_{s=0}] + \frac{1}{2}[FPR_{s=1} - FPR_{s=0}]$.
-In addition, we also use Accuracy (ACC) and Balanced Accuracy (BA) \cite{park2020readme}, where $BA = \frac{1}{4}[TPR_{s=0} + TNR_{s=0} + TPR_{s=1} + TNR_{s=1}]$, to evaluate the utility of the model.
+\textbf{Fairness Metrics:} Many different notions of fairness have been proposed in the literature.
+In this work, we mainly focus on the two most widely used definitions: demographic parity and equalized odds as the metrics to assess the group fairness of the model \cite{hardt2016equality}.
+Demographic Parity (DP) compares the positive rates between all groups (defined by a sensitive label $s$, e.g., gender), particularly between the vulnerable minority group ($s=0$) and others ($s=1$), formally: $\mathrm{DP} = |\mathrm{PR}_{s=1} - \mathrm{PR}_{s=0}|$, where PR denotes the positive rate.
+Equalized Odds (EO) is used to understand the disparities in both the true positive rates and the false positive rates in the vulnerable group compared to others: $\mathrm{EO} = \frac{1}{2}|\mathrm{TPR}_{s=1} - \mathrm{TPR}_{s=0}| + \frac{1}{2}|\mathrm{FPR}_{s=1} - \mathrm{FPR}_{s=0}|$, TPR and FPR here represent true positive rate and false positive rate, respectively.
+In addition, we also use Accuracy (ACC) and Balanced Accuracy (BA) \cite{park2020readme}, where $\mathrm{BA} = \frac{1}{4}(\mathrm{TPR}_{s=0} + \mathrm{TNR}_{s=0} + \mathrm{TPR}_{s=1} + \mathrm{TNR}_{s=1})$, to evaluate the utility of the model, TNR here indicates true negative rate.
 However, when a dataset is class imbalanced, BA will have an implicit bias against the minority class.
-Therefore, we introduce Difference of Balanced Accuracy (DBA) as a way to measure the difference in a model’s performance across groups defined by a sensitive label while accounting for class imbalance, formally: $DBA =\frac{1}{2}[TPR_{s=1} + TNR_{s=1}] - \frac{1}{2}[TPR_{s=0} + TNR_{s=0}]$.
+Therefore, we introduce Difference of Balanced Accuracy (DBA) as a way to measure the difference in a model’s performance across groups defined by a sensitive label while accounting for class imbalance, formally: $\mathrm{BA} = \frac{1}{2}|(\mathrm{TPR}_{s=1} + \mathrm{TNR}_{s=1}) - (\mathrm{TPR}_{s=0} + \mathrm{TNR}_{s=0})|$.